Amazon Payment Terms

 Coop Deductions

 These are discounts agreed when a Vendor account is set up or as part of the Annual Vendor Negotiation.
-These range from Damage Allowance and Marketing accruals through to Subscribe and Save or Strategic Vendor Services, all of which are deducted as a % of receipts.
+These Amazon terms range from Damage Allowance and Marketing accruals through to Subscribe and Save or Strategic Vendor Services, all of which are deducted as a % of receipts.
 The deductions are made at the start of each month for the previous month’s stock received and are deducted from invoices pending payment.

 Chargebacks